 Once agreements are signed and initial payments are made, then we are ready to move forward on the job.
-With full service projects, this process can take a few weeks.
+With full service projects, this on-boarding process can take a few weeks to a month.
 We can speed it up if you are in a hurry, but this is typically the time frame for taking on a larger scaled project.

 With all that in mind, if you are considering a full service project in The Woodlands, TX area, we’d love to meet with you.
 Here's more about that process and costs at this link.

-If you are needing only some advice and design direction and are interested in our one time consultations…….they are on sale for the month of June at $50 off.
-Click here to find out more about these and how they work.
+If you are needing only some advice and design direction and are interested in our one time consultations… Click here to find out more about these and how they work.